Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 If it worked: Awesome, you got the code running!
 The development environment works, yay!

 If it didn't work: Poop.
 A number of things could have gone wrong.
-Your best bet is to Google any error messages the local server spits out.
+I would suggest making sure `npm install` ran fine, and Googling for any error messages that you get.

+### Remove the sample code

+Now that we know our development environment works, we can get rid of the sample code inside `src/`.
+We're going to put our own code files in there.

+We're left with a skeleton project that's full of configuration files, a dev server, and an empty `index.html`.
+This is a good time to make another `git commit`.

+In the rest of this chapter, we're going to look at the different config files to get some understanding of what's going on.
+You should jump straight to [the meat](#the-meat-start), if you don't care about understanding config files right now.